Kung Pao Brussel Sprouts – A Spicy, Crispy Twist You’ll Crave Again and Again

 The Secret Is in the Sauce—and the Roast

 The magic of Kung Pao Brussel Sprouts lies in the caramelization.
 Roasting them at high heat gives you those crisp edges and tender centers.
 Then, when you toss them in a homemade Kung Pao glaze—soy sauce or tamari for depth, honey for balance, garlic and sriracha for kick—you’ve got a dish that tastes indulgent but keeps your goals in check.
+This balance of flavor and nutrition reminds me of our Greek Yogurt Brownies—another recipe that surprises people with how healthy can still mean delicious.
 You can use maple syrup instead of honey for a vegan version or switch peanuts for sesame seeds if allergies are a concern.
 Either way, the whole bowl disappears before you know it.

 So if you’re looking for a low-carb side that feels anything but boring, you just might fall in love with Kung Pao Brussel Sprouts.
 Let’s get cooking.